Berlin Hauptbahnhof: Operational usage

-S-Bahn

-For the north–south connection is in the course of S21 S-platform in the tunnel level initially in a northerly direction with the Ringbahn, later of a continuation as a tunnel section with the Potsdamer Platz are connected.
-The construction of the northern section began in January 2010 and was initially scheduled to be completed by 2015.
-The realization of the southern section is after completion of the construction work on the extension of U5 expected to end of 2020.

 U-Bahn

 The U-Bahn tracks are served by the U5, running from Hauptbahnhof to Hönow via Alexanderplatz.
 It was opened on 8 August 2009 as line U55, a shuttle to Brandenburger Tor via Bundestag, the only intermediate station.
 This line was operated as a single-track shuttle, and only one of the two platform tracks was used, the other being behind a metal fence, mounted in the ground.
 Construction of a 2.2 km connection to line U5 commenced in April 2010 and opened to the public on 4 December 2020.
 In the long term it is planned to extend the U5 from the main station towards the west to Turmstraße and Jungfernheide.
 Due to lack of funds from the state of Berlin, the northwestern continuation is not expected in the near future.

 The underground station is in the second level of the main station, and east of the deep north–south train platforms (tracks 1–8).
 It has a central platform, which is covered with granite.
 To exit the platform are three stairs, an escalator and a lift.
 In addition, the station is equipped with tactile paving for accessibility.